-The secret of great B2B content is to focus on the content marketing’s holy trinity of stories, ideas and insights as these are the building blocks of all great content marketing campaigns.
+The secret of great B2B content is to focus on the combination of stories, ideas and insights as these are the building blocks of all great content marketing campaigns.

 Business audiences respond to an idea that surprises or inspires them.
 They value insight that reframes the way they think about a particular business issue.
 And, like all human beings, they engage with and remember stories they can connect with at a deeper level.

-Of course, you must also have the right B2B content marketing strategy and appropriate channels through which to reach and convert your audiences.
+Of course, you must also have the right strategy and appropriate channels through which to reach and convert your audiences.
+B2B content marketing strategies are wide-ranging, but most marketers will need to choose a select few in order to get the right level of results.
 Content marketers also need to master a wide range of formats, from traditional articles and reports to engaging videos, podcasts, case studies and data visualisations.
 Always remember: if there’s no story, there will be little engagement.

 Why are buyer personas so important?